 Sarah Bone, The University of Melbourne, Burnley College

-Urban tree improvement through selection of superior ecotypes (within tree species) is an under-utilised tool in Australian amenity horticulture.
+Urban tree improvement through a selection of superior ecotypes (within tree species) is an under-utilised tool in Australian amenity horticulture.
 Our native trees have received relatively little attention in street tree improvement programs to date.
-With the growing trend of municipalities selecting alternatives to eucalypts for street plantings, the need for reliable data on the performance of our eucalypts and identification and selection of ecotypes better suited to urban situations is now greater than ever.
-Corymbia maculata (formerly Eucalyptus maculata Hook.) has been the subject of a number of provenance studies over the years (Larsen, 1965; Andrew 1969; Darrow 1985 ; Forestry Commission of NSW 1985; Tibbits 1999; Mazanec 1999) none of which have compared ecotypes using horticultural criteria.
+With the growing trend of municipalities selecting alternatives to eucalypts for street plantings, the need for reliable data on the performance of our eucalypts and the identification and selection of ecotypes better suited to urban situations is now greater than ever.
+Corymbia maculata (formerly Eucalyptus maculata Hook.) has been the subject of a number of provenance studies over the years (Larsen, 1965; Andrew 1969; Darrow 1985; Forestry Commission of NSW 1985; Tibbits 1999; Mazanec 1999) none of which have compared ecotypes using horticultural criteria.
 The provenance trial described in this paper was established in order to identify and recommend superior ecotypes (if any) of the Spotted Gum group using urban tree selection criteria.

 Materials and Method

-Eight Spotted Gum provenance seed lots were purchased from the Australian Tree Seed Centre – a division of CSIRO following assessment of a total of ten natural forest stands of C. maculata in NSW and Victoria in June -July 2000.
+Eight Spotted Gum provenance seed lots were purchased from the Australian Tree Seed Centre – a division of CSIRO following an assessment of a total of ten natural forest stands of C. maculata in NSW and Victoria in June -July 2000.
 From available seed lots, eight ecotypes were selected (listed in Figure 1) including one each of two other Spotted Gum species previously known as Corymbia maculata – Corymbia henryi and Corymbia variegata.